kedar4real/EY_DataAnalytics_Portfolio/README.md

 - **Machine Learning**: Scikit-learn for predictive modeling
 - **Database**: SQL for data storage and retrieval
 - **Deployment**: Streamlit Cloud, Heroku for web deployment

-##  Contact

-For questions about this portfolio or to discuss opportunities at EY, please contact:
 - Email: [kedar452003@gmail.com]
 - Portfolio: [Your Portfolio Website]